jbshep/conversational-python-legacy/chapters/ch3_loops.md

 And now, it works.

 Observe that when we "shout" by using `upper()`, the punctuation displayed is a period.
-Shouldn’t we change that to an exclamation point (`!`)?
+Shouldn't we change that to an exclamation point (`!`)?
 Consider the following code in Listing~\ref{code:str_replace}.

 \begin{codelisting}